-- the approach taken for external assessment of Internal Audit - the Internal Audit Charter. - the Internal Audit Annual Workplan - performance updates.
+- the Internal Audit Charter.

+- the Internal Audit Annual Workplan

+- performance updates.
 IA continue to coordinate Counterfraud activities in line with the Counterfraud Strategy as reported in IA quarterly and annual reports.
-Counterfraud activities have made significant contributions in 2016-17 by exceeding savings and income targets
+Counterfraud activities have made significant contributions in 2017-18 by exceeding savings and income targets

 - the Internal Audit Annual Report containing reasonable assurance from the HoIA that the internal control system was operating effectively within the Council and its associated partners.
-The HoIA's annual opinion regarding East Midlands Shared Services was noted as part of the Committee's deliberations regarding the organisation's annual report - selected reports for further scrutiny
+The HoIA's annual opinion regarding East Midlands Shared Services was noted as part of the Committee's deliberations regarding the organisation's annual report - external assessment of Internal Audit as part of the Internal Audit Annual Report - selected reports for further scrutiny